-- 9.9 For a site to be considered deliverable, there should be confidence that the site is attractive to the open market and can deliver the development to a profit with agreed contributions towards infrastructure within the timeframe identified by the housing trajectory in the case of housing, and within the plan period for employment sites. - 9.10 Where the development of the site is uncertain, or where information is made available about the potential viability of a scheme, then this informed the decision at stage 2.
+- 9.9 For a site to be considered deliverable, there should be confidence that the site is attractive to the open market and can deliver the development with agreed contributions towards infrastructure, whilst maintaining a suitable return to the landowner and an appropriate profit to the developer, within the timeframe identified by the housing trajectory and within the plan period for employment sites. - 9.10 Where the development of the site is uncertain, or where information is made available about the potential viability of a scheme, then this informed the decision at stage 2.